 Artist Lauren Sinnott was chosen in 2018 and painted the upper third of this monumental historical narrative during summer and fall that year, taking a break for winter rains.
 From May to November 2019, Lauren created fifteen of the twenty-six foreground scenes, packed with portraits and stories!Adrian Sinnott

 After pausing for the winter and pandemic Shelter In Place orders announced during the spring of 2020, painting commenced in June and continued into November, with a few more delays due to smoke-filled air.
 Lauren will complete her work in 2021.

 Scroll down or use these links to jump to:

 Work began with the painted architectural elements and iconic words running along under the Art Deco element at the roof line, and moving down.
 Why start at the top?… So you don’t drip on completed imagery below you!

-Now in 2020 I am painting the scenes west of the entrance.
+In 2020 I painted most of the scenes west of the entrance.
 Smoke delays and the pandemic reduced my work season such that four panels were left unfinished.
 I will complete these in 2021, culminating in the final panel titled “Our future together,” which will contain a surprise.
 (Actually, all of the panels have surprises, hidden figures, symbolism, and recognizable faces.)Lauren in front of notable newspapers in the excellence panel.

 How it started